micahcantor/blog/content/blog/thoughts-typed-racket.md

 Here, we annotate `str-or-list` has being a union type of either a `String` or `(Listof Any)`.
 Then in the body we check if the value is a string with the predicate `string?`.
 Based on that check, TR knows that in the truthy branch of the `if` expression the value must be of type `String`, and in the falsy branch, it must have type `(Listof Any)`, so the uses of `string-length` and `length` each type-check respectively.

-This ability to distinguish between types at runtime, yet still rely on type-checking at compile time is really powerful, and allows TR code to be quite dynamic yet still type-safe.
+This ability to distinguish between types at runtime, yet still rely on type-checking at compile time is super powerful, and allows TR code to be quite dynamic yet still type-safe.

 Built on top of this occurrence typing, type inference for TR is usually good, meaning that type annotations outside function signatures are needed only for mutable values (whose type could change), or some higher-order polymorphic functions.